Soy And Testosterone: Myths And Half Truths

 Gut Health and Digestion

 • Continuing with the idea above, the strain of probiotic that is prevalent in fermented soy has been shown to significantly promote gut health and proper digestion.
+It may also help to alleviate common stomach-based complications such as inflammation.

 May Prevent Disease

 • The primary reason that you see soy as a celebrated health food is the link between soy and a decreased risk of certain diseases, namely cardiovascular disease and breast cancer.
+Researchers point to the high levels of isoflavones as the primary factor for decreasing the risk for disease.

 Clinical Studies of Soy and Testosterone